AgileVentures/av-static-website/source/blog_articles/2017-11-29-av-ecosystem-review-getting-stuck.html.markdown

     And I should not see any HTML tags
 ```

-Would love to adjust the background step so it wasnt' quite so wide ...
+Would love to adjust the background step so it wasn't quite so wide ...
 I've got it down to:

 ```gherkin
 @vcr